Frequently Asked Questions

 What is the U.S. Debit Card program?

-The U.S. Debit Card is a versatile financial delivery product that serves as a payment method meant to replace non-electronic payments in scenarios where Direct Deposit is not preferred or possible by utilizing prepaid debit cards.
+The U.S. Debit Card is a versatile financial delivery product that uses a prepaid debit card to replace paper payments where Direct Deposit is not preferred or possible.

 Funding of Program

 How do I fund the debit cards?